UPPMAX/LLM-workshop/docs/day3/hyperparameter_tuning.md

 $$

 ### Perplexity
-- Measure of uncertainty, 2 for a coint toss and 6
+- Measure of uncertainty, 2 for a coin toss and 6 for rolling a d6
 - Perplexity per token is commonly used to evaluate how closely a LM models some data
 - Is directly related to cross-entropy through exponentiation